Our Chair, Frances McCabe

 As a Brighton and Hove City Councillor for four years, Karen was the lead member for Adult Social Care and Public Health, Chairing the Brighton and Hove Health and Wellbeing Board.
-In addition to her Healthwatch role, Karen is currently leading Sussex Police Charitable Trust, which supports police staff, officers and volunteers in at times of need, hardship and distress.
+In addition to her Healthwatch role, Karen is currently leading Sussex Police Charitable Trust, which supports police staff, officers and volunteers at times of need, hardship and distress.

 Over 20 years’ experience working in the third sector and NHS in the fields of information provision, advocacy and patient engagement.
 Currently working in medical regulation.